shailendrasinghtomar/CNN_Assignment/README.md

-# In this assignment, you will build a multiclass classification model using a custom convolutional neural network in TensorFlow.
+# Build a multiclass classification model using a custom convolutional neural network in TensorFlow.